 A further aspect of the EPR framework will be the introduction of a binary standardised labelling system.
-The details of this will be confirmed after the current consultation, but all producers will be required to adapt their packaging formats.
+The details of this will be confirmed after the second consultation that closed in June 2021, but all producers will be required to adapt their packaging formats.

 Find out more about the new EPR mechanisms below:

 If you are a producer of packaging in the UK you will be affected by modulated fees, used to financially incentivise the use of more sustainable and recyclable materials.Read more

 The plastic packaging tax will directly affect producers of packaging that is predominantly plastic by weight with less than 30% recycled content - are you ready?Read more

 The DRS is set to be implemented in Scotland in 2022 with England following in 2024.
 All producers of in-scope drink containers will be required to meet a collection target set by government.
 Are you affected?Read more

 The second consultations for packaging Extended Producer Responsibility and a Deposit Return Scheme were released by UK Governments in March and closed in June 2021.Read more